Master of Arts in Performance Studies

 The Master or Arts in Performance Studies at Texas A&M University is built around a multifaceted understanding of performance.

 Students can choose between three tracks: Thesis, Performance and Portfolio, and Comprehensive Examination.
-The thesis track requires the submission of a 40-60-page monograph and is recommended for students who want to focus on their writing skills.
-The Performance & Portfolio track entails putting together a performance (from an online platform to a theater play).
+The Thesis track requires the submission of a 40-60-page monograph and is recommended for students who want to focus on their writing skills.
+The Performance and Portfolio track entails putting together a performance (from an online platform to a theater play).
 The Comprehensive Examination track allows the student to examine the field of performance studies more broadly.
 In all three tracks, students develop their research projects with the guidance of an advisor.

 Program Requirements